jkclee123/guitarians_artist/README.md

 - **Artist Lists**: Plain text files with song names
 - **Chord Sheets**: High-quality PDFs optimized for printing
 - **Merged Collections**: Single PDF files combining multiple songs

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is for educational purposes.
-Please respect the terms of service of Guitarians.com and copyright laws when using chord sheets.

-## ⚠️ Disclaimer

-This tool is for personal use only.
-Ensure you comply with the website's terms of service and local copyright regulations when downloading and using chord sheets.